Mason MBA Program FAQs

 Determination of residency status is made based on your responses to the domicile form that is part of the online application.
 If your residency changes after enrolling or if you do not agree with the domicile determination, you may appeal your status by calling the Domicile Office at 703-993-2464 or visiting the Domicile Office website.

 - Q:How long will it take for me to complete the Mason MBA?

-MBA students typically complete the 48 credit program in 23 months with the option to extend the timeline during the elective period if necessary.
+MBA students typically complete the 48 credit program in as few as 20 months with the option to extend the timeline during the elective period if necessary.